Gloucester Rugby: Colours

 A number of fans commented on the irony that, whilst the new crest and shirt design were originally designed in order to prevent unofficial merchandise, they have in fact increased the number of fans turning to unofficial shirts.
 Gloucester Rugby released its own, official, supporters shirt displaying the classic hooped design with the new club crest above the date of the club's inception '1873'.
 For the start of the 2009–10 season, the club returned the first team jersey design to the cherry-and-white hoops.

 In 2018, Gloucester revealed a new logo.

 Kits

 For many years, Cotton Oxford and Cotton Traders provided the playing kits for Gloucester.
 Between the 2007–08 and the 2010–11 seasons, RugbyTech supplied their kits, and between the 2011–12 season and the 2015-16 Kooga supplied the kits.
+Australian kit manufacturer XBlades were the provider, between the 2016–17 and 2018–19 seasons.
+From the 2019–20 season onwards Oxen Sports supplied the kit.

-Australian kit manufacturer XBlades were the kit provider, between 2016 and 2017 and the end of the 2018–19 season.
-From the 2019-20 season onwards Oxen Sports supplied the kit.
-BiGDUG, a Gloucester-based shelving company, remained the front of shirt sponsor for the 2022-23 season. while Hartpury appears on each shoulder.
-Kärcher feature on the lower back of the 2022-23 shirt as well as on the back of the playing shorts.
-Laithwaites Wine is on the upper back of the shirt.
-Appsbroker and Google Cloud are the sponsors on the left sleeve.
-Gloucester’s 2022-23 away shirt contains the same sponsors as the home shirt however it is blue in colour.
-The European shirt it pink with Bendac, an LED display supplier taking the place of BiGDUG.
+As of the 2024–25 season, BiGDUG, a Gloucester-based shelving company are the front-of-shirt sponsor.
+Hartpury appears on each shoulder.
+Kärcher feature on the lower back of the shirt as well as on the back of the playing shorts.
+For the European shirt, Malvern Tyres replace BiGDUG as the front-of-shirt sponsor.